Climate and Nature Bill: Second reading

-A Government Whip, Christian Wakeford, moved to adjourn the debate at the close of Creagh's speech, preventing any backbench MP from seeking (to close the debate and) move a substantive vote on the bill itself.
+A Government whip, Christian Wakeford, moved to adjourn the debate at the close of Creagh's speech, preventing any backbench MP from seeking to (close the debate and) move a substantive vote on the bill itself.
 The then Green Party co-leader, Carla Denyer, advocated for a substantive vote.
-Savage opted against it, having securing certain "concessions" from Ministers—an effort which was praised by Pippa Heylings (Lib Dem)—who suggested that the Government's "commitments will enable us to move forward, not at the pace that we want, but together".
+Savage opted against it, having securing certain "concessions" from Ministers—an effort which was praised by Pippa Heylings (Lib Dem)—who suggested that the Labour Government's "commitments will enable us to move forward.
+Not at the pace that we want, but together".

-A vote (division 91) took place on Wakeford's motion to adjourn—and effectively end—the progression of the bill.
-7 MPs voted against and 120 Labour MPs voted in favour of adjourning the debate, including 13 Labour supporters of the bill (Adam Thompson, Andrew Cooper, Anna Dixon, Fleur Anderson, Ian Murray, John Whitby, Josh Newbury, Lee Pitcher, Naushabah Khan, Phil Brickell, Rachel Hopkins, Tris Osborne and 2021–2022 co-sponsor, Barry Gardiner).Liberal Democrat MPs and certain Labour MPs abstained.
+A vote (division 91) took place on Wakeford's motion to adjourn, and effectively end, the progression of the bill.
+7 MPs voted against and 120 Labour MPs voted in favour of adjourning the debate, including 13 Labour supporters of the bill: Adam Thompson, Andrew Cooper, Anna Dixon, Fleur Anderson, Ian Murray, John Whitby, Josh Newbury, Lee Pitcher, Naushabah Khan, Phil Brickell, Rachel Hopkins, Tris Osborne and (2021–2022 co-sponsor) Barry Gardiner.
+Lib Dem MPs and certain Labour MPs abstained.